-Warehouse workers take delivery of goods and pack orders for dispatch.
+Warehouse workers take delivery of goods for storage and pack orders for dispatch.

 1. Entry requirements

-There are no set entry requirements, but it may be helpful to have GCSEs at grades 9 to 4 (A* to C) or equivalent in English, maths and IT.
+You may not need any qualifications, but some employers may ask for GCSEs at grades 9 to 4 (A* to C) or equivalent.
+You'll find it most useful to have English, maths and IT.

 You could start by temping or doing seasonal work.